BASHISTHANAYAK/Fruit_Ordering_Platform/README.md

   - Email: `bashisthanayak09@gmail.com`
   - Password: `bashisthanayak09@B`
+- **Note**:"Password must be at least 8 characters long and have at least one uppercase and one lowercase letter

 - **User/Buyer**
   - Email: `moresivam49@gmail.com`
   - Password: `moresivam49@M`
+  - **Note**:"Password must be at least 8 characters long and have at least one uppercase and one lowercase letter
   - **Note**: You will receive email notifications about the status of your order at the email address you provided during registration.

 ---